Aztec crashed saucer hoax: Hoax

-During the late 1940s and early 1950s, Silas Newton and Leo A. Gebauer traveled through Aztec, attempting to sell devices known in the oil business as doodlebugs.
+During the late 1940s and early 1950s, Newton and Gebauer traveled through Aztec, attempting to sell devices known in the oil business as doodlebugs.
 They claimed that these devices could find oil, gas and gold, and that they could do so because they were based on "alien technology" recovered from the supposed crash of a flying saucer.
 When J. P. Cahn of the San Francisco Chronicle asked the con men for a piece of metal from the supposed alien devices, they provided him with a sample that turned out to be ordinary aluminum.
-In 1949, author Frank Scully published a series of columns in Variety magazine retelling the crash story told to him by Newton and Gebauer.
-He later expanded these columns to create Behind the Flying Saucers in 1950, a best selling book that influenced public perceptions about UFOs.
-Two years later, in 1952, the hoax was exposed in True magazine, with a follow-up article in 1956 presenting other victims of Newton and Gebauer.
-One of the victims was the millionaire Herman Flader, who pressed charges.
-The two were convicted of fraud in 1953.
+In 1952, Cahn exposed the hoax in True magazine.
+A follow-up article in 1956 presented other victims who had been swindled by Newton and Gebauer.
+One of the victims was millionaire Herman Flader, who pressed charges.
+The two men were convicted of fraud in 1953.

+Newton subsequently returned to swindling energy investors; when he died in 1972, he had 40 legal claims against him stemming from allegedly fraudulent oil and gas schemes, and he was facing theft charges.